Help: Frequently Asked Questions

 First you need to create an account.
 Each account is attached to a unique email address.
 The information you provide in this form is for our internal use only and will not be available to the public.

 You can use a single account for managing multiple venue locations (an example would be Historic Seattle, which manages rentals at multiple locations that are all connected administratively).
-Another option is to create multiple accounts for various locations (an example might be someone whose day-job is booking rentals at a theater, but on the side also rents out their home garage to bands for rehearsals).
+Another option is to create multiple accounts for various locations (an example might be someone whose day-job is booking rentals at a theater, but on the side also rents out their home garage for meet-ups).

 Does it cost anything to add my spaces to the Spacefinder?

-No. The Spacefinder’s original development and ongoing support are both funded by the City of Seattle’s Office of Arts & Culture.
-You can learn more about our work at seattle.gov/arts.
+No. The Spacefinder’s development and ongoing support are both funded by the City of Seattle’s Office of Arts & Culture and Seattle Department of Neighborhoods.
+You can learn more about our work at seattle.gov/arts and seattle.gov/neighborhoods.

 I created an account and it’s not active yet.
 How do I get my account activated?